Siddharth1605/Cybersecurity-CTF/web-attacks/CSRF-Cross Site Request Forgery1.md

 ## **Validation of CSRF token depends on token being present**

 Some applications correctly validate the token when it is present but skip the validation if the token is omitted.

+## **Lab: CSRF where token is not tied to user session**

+Some servers just check token is valid or not, not check whether this token is for this session.

+Put csrf token of one account, fetch if from inspecting and put it in another account, (each csrf token only one time).

+Generate csrf code before using that csrf token and put it in exploit server

+## Testing CSRF :

+Remove csrf token and check whether you get proper response

+Change method type like GET to POST.

+See if csrf token is validating

+See if csrf token is tied to session